sonic-net/SONiC/doc/scheduled-configurations/scheduled-configurations-hld.md

 ### Functional Requirements

 - **Scheduling**: The system must be able to handle both absolute and recurring events.
-- **State Tracking**: The system should keep track of active configurations and their current states.
+- **State Tracking**: The system should keep track of configurations and their current states.

 ## Architecture Design